Gooru/ln-rescope/README.md

     - For the first run of timer thread, it should clean up all statuses in DB queue so that they are picked up for processing downstream
     - The number of records that are read from DB/queue and dumped on to message bus for processing, needs to be configurable

+### Task list V2
+For the Rescope V2, the tasks that are identified are :

+- Disable Queue of Rescope on call of fetch API
+- Update module to check the rescope being applicable
+- Remove the support for rescope setting change event for doing rescope
+- Create a module to fetch Course's Competency Route
+- Create a module which can look up class and provide Floor and Ceil for that class
+- Create a module to fetch the base line user profile for that class/course
+- Create a module which can take floor, ceil, LP, Course CR and then create context object with all these params.
+    Note that it needs to handle the default values in case one or more of them are null or not present
+- Integrate the competency algebra related pieces
+- Define entry point which should be able to take context and calculate rescope
+- Define how and where do we store rescoped content?
+Same DB same format or we change the format?
+- Navigate map should honor the Rescope definition
+- Remove the code to call the internal baseline API